Adam Weitzman QC is a very experienced barrister in all fields of personal injury litigation.

 Adam is experienced in dealing with the full scope of personal injury work but now concentrates on maximum severity claims, fatal accidents, claims involving historic abuse and actions against local authorities or other statutory bodies.
-His clients say that “he regularly comes up against silks and doesn’t look out of his depth“.

 In general PI he is familiar with liability issues and regularly acts in serious RTA, EL and PL claims.
 He has a particular specialty in local authority duties, appearing for the local authority in two of the more recent Court of Appeal cases on the duties of highway authorities.

 The majority of Adam’s clients are those who have acquired brain or spinal injury with claims valued in excess of £1,000,000.
 He has a clear understanding of the medical and care issues affecting these claimants and how these play out legally.
 He has a particular interest and expertise in pediatric brain injury having acted for a number of applicants to the CICB who suffered catastrophic injuries after they were assaulted as babies.
 Adam regularly negotiates settlements that include a PPO for future care and case management and has recently achieved in excess of £12,000,000 for a spinally injured client.